 On 12th December 1351, the Prince of Wales came and stayed with Sir John in London at “Wingfield Inn.”

 On 4th August 1353, the Avignon-based Pope, Innocent VI granted Sir John and Alianore permission to possess a portable altar, to take on campaign.
-A month later, the Pope also grant Sir John “plenary remission at the hour of death.”
+A month later, the Pope also granted Sir John “plenary remission at the hour of death.”

 By the end of September 1353, Sir John was appointed Attorney-General for Joan of Bar, Countess of Surrey.